-Momentarily press the rocker switch downwards to lower the front end of the coach 4 inches (100mm).
-Momentarily press the rocker switch upwards to return the coach to normal driving height.
+Momentarily press the rocker switch rearward to lower the front end of the coach 4 inches (100mm), and forward to return the coach to normal driving height.
 Refer to "Other Features" chapter.

-Press and hold the rocker switch upwards to raise the complete suspension of the coach 4 inches (100 mm).
+Press down and hold rocker switch forward to raise the complete suspension of the coach 4 inches (100 mm).